jobovy/streamgap-pepper/README.md

 perturbed stream structure.

-There are various useful notebooks, in addition to others that were used during code development that are not described further here.
+There are various useful notebooks, in addition to others that were used during code development that are not described further here;
+these are all contained in the [dev/])dev/) subdirectory.

 ## 1. [GD1Like-simulation-figures.ipynb](GD1Like-simulation-figures.ipynb)